CW-Logothetis/portfolio_svelte/README.md

 With that in mind, I added four sorts of 'enhanced' image in my portfolio
 1. where possible, I added SvelteKit's enhanced:img, which is similar to Next.js <Image/>.
 At build time, <enhanced:img> tags are replaced with a <picture><img> wrap, which provides multiple next-gen image types and sizes, and help with performance and layout shift (https://kit.svelte.dev/docs/images).
 These images are under the src directory in 'lib'.
 Took performance score up to 99.
 2. Images in the blog are inside a string and I use the {@html} directive, but this is just raw HTML and so custom elements like <enhanced:img> won't work.
-So I use the traditional, long-winded approach:
+So I use the traditional, long-winded approach and images are in `/static`, not `/lib`:
 ```
 <picture>
       <source